Visas / Passports

 - Health Insurance cards with photo / Social security cards with photo

 Citizens of Ireland and the UK under the age of 16, do not need a photo ID, if travelling with their parent/guardian.

 Citizens of countries other than Ireland and the UK must produce a valid passport and visa where applicable, for travel between Ireland and the United Kingdom.

 Travel within Europe

 The following are the only forms of identification acceptable by Aer Lingus:

 - National Identity Card (For travel within the EU)

-Passengers travelling to Spain are required to provide Advance Passenger Information.
+Passengers travelling to Spain or Portugal are required to provide Advance Passenger Information.
 This information is compulsory and is required for the purposes of ensuring aviation safety and security.
 Below is a list of the information required:

 - Full given names